Campbell's Soup Cans: Legacy

-In 1985, the company also commissioned Warhol to paint its dry soup mixes, which were new at the time.
-In 1993, the company bought a Warhol tomato soup can painting to hang in its corporate boardroom at its headquarters, and by 2012 the company had a licensing agreement with the Warhol estate to use Warhol's renditions on a variety of merchandise.
+Initially skeptical of Warhol, Campbell's executives ultimately recognized how his work elevated the brand's visibility and embraced the advertising power it generated.
+In 1985, Campbell's commissioned Warhol to paint the packaging for its dry soup mixes.
+The resulting work was unveiled at the Whitney Museum in New York, where it served as the launch of the new product line.
+In 1993, Campbell's bought a Warhol tomato soup can painting to hang in its corporate boardroom at its headquarters, and by 2012 the company had a licensing agreement with the Warhol estate to use his artwork on a variety of merchandise.